-People’s Emergency Center (PEC) and Youth Service, Inc. (YSI) are merging to achieve greater impact, now known as HopePHL™.
+People’s Emergency Center (PEC) and Youth Service, Inc. (YSI) have merged to achieve greater impact, and are now known as HopePHL™.

-HopePHL inspires Philadelphia's children, youth, families and communities to thrive by providing housing, advocacy, and trauma-responsive social services designed to promote equity, resilience, autonomy, and well-being.
+HopePHL (formerly People's Emergency Center and Youth Service, Inc.) inspires Philadelphia's children, youth, families and communities to thrive by providing housing, advocacy, and trauma-responsive social services designed to promote equity, resilience, autonomy, and well-being.

 Help HopePHL support participants throughout their journey, ensuring they have the help needed every step of the way to realize their dreams, by giving today.

-You can make a contribution by selecting a donation amount in the box to the right, and clicking “next” for credit card payment information, (our site is secure), or mailing a check made out to HopePHL to:
+You can make a contribution by selecting a donation amount in the box to the right, and clicking “next” for credit card payment information, (our site is secure), or mailing a check made out to People's Emergency Center to:

 325 N. 39th Street